Following Boston College’s 7-4 defeat in Orono, Maine in January, things were beginning to look a little bleak for the Eagles.

 In some respects, Milner’s return to the starting goalie position marked Boston College’s turnaround, but it is unfair to say he’s the only reason.
 The entire team, offensively and defensively, has played much better hockey over the past month, and it could not come at a better time.
 Only two regular season games remain, both of which ought to be victories if the Eagles don’t slip up, and then comes “trophy time.”
 BC has built a strong wave of momentum as they head towards the playoffs, and if they are able to maintain this sort of intensity, there will be more trophies in their future.

-Topics: Bc Hockey
+Tags: Bc Hockey